joaquinpinto/MovieClub/README.md

 I'm getting there, give me a second!

-After getting the ratings from my friends I sought to balance each person's ratings, so that we all had the same say in the movie selection.
+After getting the ratings from my friends I sought to standardize each person's ratings, so that we all had the same say in the movie selection.

 This was performed by finding the Z-Scores of each rating for each Rater:
   - Z-Score = (Score - Rater's AVG Score)/Rater's SD.